Questions About Charleston SC

 Should we be concerned about hurricanes in Charleston?

 Yes, you should be aware that hurricanes can hit Charleston.
-The last hurricane was Hugo which hit Charleston over 20 years ago in September 1989.
+The last major hurricane was Hugo which hit Charleston over 30 years ago in September 1989.
 Obviously these are not frequent events but, nonetheless, you want to be prepared for the possibility.
 Homes in Charleston are built according to building codes that take this possibility into account.
 Perhaps living in paradise brings with it this risk.
-If it is a major concern for your family you will want to look for homes in areas where the damage would be less significant such as away from the barrier island and perhaps east of Highway 17.
-We are happy to help you understand where the higher risk for flood zones are in Charleston.
+If it is a major concern for your family you will want to look for homes in areas where the damage would be less significant such as away from the barrier island and perhaps west of Highway 17.
+We are happy to share insights into where the higher risk for flood zones are in Charleston.

 Do you have alligators in Charleston?